ryedin/site/_management/ssh-keyroll.md

 title: "SSH Keyroll"
 ---

 Keyroll generates and replaces the EC2 keypair used for SSH.
-Under the hood, this safely replaces an entire cluster with new instances and new SSH keys.
+Under the hood, this replaces an entire cluster with new instances and new SSH keys.

 ### Roll Rack SSH key